awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/converting-the-color-space.md

-# Converting the Color Space<a name="converting-the-color-space"></a>
+# Converting the color space<a name="converting-the-color-space"></a>

 If you want your output video to use a different color space than your input video, use color space conversion\.
 Set up color space conversion in the output **Color corrector** settings\.

 **To convert the color space**

 1. Confirm that MediaConvert supports the conversion that you want to do\.
-See [Supported Color Space Conversions](hdr-support.md#supported-color-space-conversions)\.
+See [Supported color space conversions](hdr-support.md#supported-color-space-conversions)\.

 1. Set up your transcoding job as usual\.
-For more information, see [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+For more information, see [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

 1. On the **Create job** page, in the **Job** pane on the left, choose your HDR output\.